dklaputa/MyHomePage/README.md

 - Press "Q": Tracking missiles
 - Press "W": Full force

-You can only put each skill 3 times.
+You can only use each skill 3 times.

 Some screenshots: